cyberphone/CBOR.js/README.md

 ### Diagnostic Notation Support

-Diagnostic notation permits displaying CBOR data as human-readable text.
+Diagnostic notation as described in section 8 of [RFC8949](https://www.rfc-editor.org/rfc/rfc8949.html)) permits displaying CBOR data as human-readable text.
 This is practical for _logging_, _documentation_, and _debugging_ purposes.
 Diagnostic notation is an intrinsic part of the API through the `toString()` method.
-However, diagnostic notation can also be used as input for creating _test data_ and for _configuration files_.
+However, the  CBOR.js API extends the scope of diagnostic notation by supporting using it as _input_ for creating _test data_ and for
+_configuration files_.

 ### Implementation Note